nuprl/website/blog/_src/posts/2017-06-24-turing-award-50.md

 #### _Alan Turing is with us today_

-At the start of the event, the [emcee](http://users.ecs.soton.ac.uk/wh/) unvelied a bronze bust of Alan Turing.
+At the start of the event, the [emcee](http://users.ecs.soton.ac.uk/wh/) unveiled a bronze bust of Alan Turing.
 This statue was on display at center stage during the whole event.

 It's a good sculpture and it's good we remember Alan Turing, but I'm sad